-2013 Symons Lecture
+2013 Symons Medal Lecture

-The Right Honourable Paul Martin to give 11th Symons Lecture on October 10
+The Right Honourable Paul Martin

-Former Canadian Prime Minister, The Right Honourable Paul Martin, has been chosen to receive Confederation Centre of the Arts’ Symons Medal and give the 11th National Symons Lecture on the State of Canadian Confederation.
-Mr. Martin’s lecture is entitled ‘Confederation Today and Aboriginal Canada’ and will take place on Thursday, October 10, 2013 in Confederation Centre’s Homburg Theatre.
+Former Canadian Prime Minister, The Right Honourable Paul Martin, was selected to receive Confederation Centre of the Arts’ Symons Medal and give the 11th National Symons Lecture on the State of Canadian Confederation.
+Mr. Martin’s lecture, later published and distributed in Canada, was entitled Confederation Today and Aboriginal Canada and took place on Thursday, October 10, 2013.

 Domestically, he leads the Martin Aboriginal Education Initiative, concentrating on improving the elementary and secondary school education of Canada’s Indigenous peoples.
 Before entering politics, Mr. Martin had a distinguished career in the private sector as a business executive at Power Corporation of Canada and as Chairman and CEO of The CSL Group Inc.

-“In its reports on Human Development, the United Nations consistently acknowledges Canada as a global leader,” said Mr. Martin.
+“In its reports on Human Development, the United Nations consistently acknowledges Canada as a global leader,” offered Mr. Martin.
 “At the same time however, it notes the ongoing struggle of Aboriginal Canadians in their pursuit of achieving equity regarding economic, social, and cultural rights.
 It is time for Canada to give life to the constitutionally protected inherent right to self-government, ensuring Aboriginal Canada is given a seat at the national table.”

-“We are extremely pleased to welcome The Right Honourable Paul Martin to present this year’s Symons Lecture and share his insights on the topic of Aboriginal Canada in 2013,” says Mr. H. Wayne Hambly, Chairman of the Fathers of Confederation Buildings Trust.
-“Mr. Martin is an internationally renowned Canadian politician and his observations will be of great interest to our lecture audience.”
+“We are extremely pleased to welcome The Right Honourable Paul Martin to present this year’s Symons Lecture and share his insights on the topic of Aboriginal Canada in 2013,” said Mr. H. Wayne Hambly, Chairman of the Fathers of Confederation Buildings Trust.